inckie/AGKaraoke/README.md

   * on Google Glass, say "Show lyrics", or start the application from Home card menu.
   * on usual Android device just start the app.

-On phones and tablets, usage of headphones is strongly recommended since the mic pick ups music playing, and messes up the tone detection.
+On phones and tablets, usage of headphones is strongly recommended since the mic pick ups the music been playing, and messes up tone detection.

 On Google glass, earbud is a good idea since it provides much better audio quality, and <a href="https://arxiv.org/abs/1404.1320">much lower battery consumption</a>.

 ## Notes

-Application has two algorithms to detect pitch of the sound: autocorrelation, taken from Ultrastar Delux and optimized for integer math, and <a href="https://en.wikipedia.org/wiki/Goertzel_algorithm">Goertzel algorithm</a>, as described in Wikipedia.
+Application has two algorithms of pitch detection: autocorrelation, taken from Ultrastar Delux and optimized for integer math, and <a href="https://en.wikipedia.org/wiki/Goertzel_algorithm">Goertzel algorithm</a>, as described in Wikipedia.
 Toggle is only available from source code for now.
+Autocorrelation seems to work really bad for 16000 sample rate and sine signal.
+44100 is a bit better in reasonable range.
+Goertzel is pretty good for both rates.
+Not sure about real voice.

 Code quality is far from production: Weak error checking, using string hashes as unique ids, and so on.

 ## Future plans